vladimirconev/graphql-mongo-showcase/README.md

 - Robo 3T (Robomongo) as nice to have (https://robomongo.org/download) or MongoDB Compass (https://www.mongodb.com/products/compass)

 # Running Local
+To Build:
 ````
-mvn verify
+mvn clean verify
 ````
+To Run:
 ````
 mvn spring-boot:run
 ````
 - Navigate to http://localhost:8080/swagger-ui.html to check Swagger UI API definition.
-- Setting up 'demo.initial.data.load' to true in application.properties will load some sample dummy data on startup.
+- Setting up `demo.initial.data.load` to `true` in `application.properties` will load some sample dummy data on startup.
 - Import postman collection in case you want to check up GraphQL exposed end point.

 Happy coding!!!